mws488991/MLiDar-RPiWebServer/README.md

    You can run MLiDar in Raspbery Pi 4 Model B only!!
    Raspbian version 10 --

+or Install follow Me in
+   Install and Demo on YouTube : https://youtu.be/eDMzx1jmfbs

 --------------------------------------

 Copyright (c) 2021 Watcharapong Sookpan